davidlashlee/fetchster/README.md

 DELETE

-Fetcher.delete(url, options, errorHandler)
+Fetchster.delete(url, options, errorHandler)
 - *required* STRING url - url of api to hit
 - *optional* OBJECT options - contains configuration defaults to {headers: 'Content-Type': 'application/json'}}
 - *optional* FUNCTION errorHandler - function that requires 1 param of err which contains the error object, if not supplied this defaults to console.error(err)

 HEAD

-Fetcher.head(url, options, errorHandler)
+Fetchster.head(url, options, errorHandler)
 - *required* STRING url - url of api to hit
 - *required* OBJECT data - object that contains all the information you want to send on the post body
 - *optional* OBJECT options - contains configuration defaults to {headers: 'Content-Type': 'application/json'}}